AustinAres2007/Synology-Interactive-Panel/README.md

   1. root  >  Name of the root of the NAS, mine is /Volume, yours maybe different.

 ## Credits
-  Made by Austin Ares (Beo#6572 on Discord)
-  "nas" module made by https://github.com/N4S4/ on GitHub, but edited by me to fit my needs, go check them out.
+  Made by Austin Ares (Beo#6572 on Discord, or 400089431933059072 on [Discord.id](https://discord.id)) "nas" module made by [N4S4 On GitHub](https://github.com/N4S4/), but edited by me to fit my needs, go check them out.